 - Work with some of the financially strongest life insurance groups in the world, and know which companies have policies that meet all the requirements needed to maximize the power of the concept

-The Bank On Yourself Authorized Advisor training program is sponsored by a separate company that was chosen for its outstanding history and success in training advisors to help their clients reach their financial and personal goals through the use of life insurance products.
+The Bank On Yourself Authorized Advisor training program is sponsored by a separate company that was chosen for its outstanding history and success in training advisors to help their clients reach their financial and personal goals without taking any unnecessary risk, through the use of life insurance and annuity products.
 Admission standards to be accepted into the program are high, and only one out of approximately every 20 applicants is accepted.

 Beware of Untrained Advisors